 Almost any kind of cake could be called a coffee cake, though the term is often used for cakes with a kind of German ring to them, such as streusel topped cakes.
-Coffee Cakes are often a single layer, flavored with either fruit or cinnamon, and leavened with either baking powder or baking soda, which results in a more cake-like texture.
+These cakes are usually a single layer, flavored with either fruit or cinnamon, and leavened with baking powder or baking soda, which results in a more cake-like texture.

 What are figs?

-Figs are technically inverted flowers that store their pollen inside the fruit (isn’t nature cool?!).
-Native to the Mediterranean region and Southwest Asia, figs flavor has been described as kind of a honey-taste with hints of berry.
-And of course, they give a crunchy-crisp texture from the seeds.
+Figs are technically inverted flowers that store their pollen inside the fruit.
+Native to the Mediterranean region and Southwest Asia, figs’ flavor has been described with a honey-taste and hints of berry.
+And they give a crunchy-crisp texture from the seeds.
 There are several types of figs, but the Black Mission Fig is probably the easiest to find when in season.
-I’ve also used striped Tiger figs in the Fig Coffee Cake with equal success.
+I’ve also used striped Tiger figs with equal success.
 The key is to chop them finely for the recipe.

 Does Coffee Cake have coffee in it?

-Obviously, some cakes called coffee cake can be a literal title for cakes containing coffee but most coffee cake recipes do not contain coffee.
+Obviously, some cakes called coffee cake can be a literal title for cakes containing coffee but most do not contain coffee.

-How do you make coffee cake from scratch?
+How do you make fig coffee cake from scratch?

-If you’ve never made a coffee cake before, I’m here to tell you, you’re going to be hooked.
+If you’ve never tried a coffee cake recipe before, I’m here to tell you, you’re going to be hooked.
 Coffee cakes are so easy and full of great texture and flavor.
 My recipe for Fig Coffee Cake is step-by-step simple, as are most coffee cake instructions.
-For this particular coffee cake recipe, to start- combine wet and dry ingredients without over-mixing, then fold in the fruit and add more of the fruit to the streusel topping.
-A 9″ baking pan works well for this and most coffee cake recipes.
-Coffee cakes usually bake for close to an hour.
-The cake should cool for at least 20 minutes before cutting or the pieces kind of fall apart, again because of the dense nature of the cake.
+For this particular recipe, start by combining wet and dry ingredients without over-mixing, then fold in fruit and add more of the fruit to the streusel topping.
+A 9″ baking pan works well for fig coffee cake .
+Coffee cakes usually bake for close to an hour and the cake should cool for at least 20 minutes before cutting or the pieces kind of fall apart, again because of the dense nature of the cake.
 After that, the cake is still nice and warm… and delicious.